FYI, the Checklist for Support Issues document refers to this topic by name. So don't change or delete it without fixing that doc.

 The Service log overview file is created daily and updated continuously.
 It contains information about all the production tasks that run as services (time started, stopped and errors).

-You can see if a service stopped running as intended if for every
+You can see if a service stopped running as intended if for every row, there is an row with the same PID.
+If the row is missing, the service stopped unexpectedly.

 There are several production tasks in a command line.